Lyon-Ynov-Campus/YTrack/subjects/IDManager/readme.md

 # ID Manager

 ## Objectives
-Create a form to enter personal data using TView \n Save that data in a structure \n
+Create a form to enter personal data using TView
+Save that data in a structure
 Display the data in the terminal

 ## Documentation